Manchester City 1-0 Chelsea

 Second Half ends, Manchester City 1, Chelsea 0.

 Attempt missed.
 Marcos Alonso (Chelsea) left footed shot from outside the box misses to the left.
-Assisted by Daniel Drinkwater.
+Assisted by Daniel Drinkwater following a set piece situation.

 Substitution